MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -Comment

-Specifies a comment for the task sequence deployment.
+Specifies a optional comment for the task sequence deployment to help describe it.

 ```yaml
 Type: String